yeopoong/yeopoong.github.io/_posts/interview/2023-02-18-interview-basic-1.md

 - O(1) > O(log n) > O(n) > O(n log n) > O(n^2) > O(2^n) > O(n!)
 ![Big-O Complexity Chart](https://hanamon.kr/%ec%95%8c%ea%b3%a0%eb%a6%ac%ec%a6%98-time-complexity-%ec%8b%9c%ea%b0%84-%eb%b3%b5%ec%9e%a1%eb%8f%84/big-o-complexity-chart/)

+## Tips
+Try to communicate as much as you can.
+Be sure that you and interviewer are on the same page.
+Think out loud.
+DO NOT TRY TO SOLVE PROBLEM WITHOUT INITIAL ANALISYS (even if problem seems easy) Use helper functions if possible (breaks down code) Debug your solution on the way using your examples Check your code (typos/possible bugs/compile bugs) before "submitting" Do not panic if you are failing to find a solution, it is ok to get hints, when interviewer steps up focus on them and listen carefully

 ## ETC
 https://www.youtube.com/watch?v=xF554Tlzo-c&t=1s
 https://leetcode.com/problem-list/top-interview-questions/?page=1